syncfusion-content/maui-docs/MAUI/NumericEntry/Getting-Started.md

 ## Editing the value

 By default, the `NumericEntry` control allows you to enter numeric input and restricts the alphabetic input.
-Once `Enter` key is pressed or control focus is lost, the value of the `NumericEntry` control is validated and updated based on the format applied.
+Once the `Enter` key is pressed or control focus is lost, the value of the `NumericEntry` control is validated and updated based on the format applied.

 {% tabs %}
 {% highlight xaml %}